mmmovania/CUDA_Spring2023/README.md

 Week 10 will be focusing on SpMV formats.
 We will look at the stardard data formats for use in Sparse Matrix Vector multiplication.
 The example implementation is shared in [SpMV_Formats](Week10/SpMV_Formats.ipynb).

+## Week 11

+Week 11 focusess on divide and conquer based sorting algorithm.
+In particular, we work with the parallelization of the merge operation in the merge sort algorithm.
+We cover one example [MergeSort_GPU](MergeSort_GPU.ipynb) to demonstrate this.

+## Week 12

+Week 12 focusess on dynamic parallelism in CUDA that is an ability to launch multiple CUDA kernels from a single CUDA kernel.
+We give one example of this [CUDA_DynamicParallelism](Week12/CUDA_DynamicParallelism.ipynb).

+## Week 13

+In Week 13, we focus on concurrency using CUDA streams.
+We cover the streams in detail using three examples, [CUDA_Streams](Week13/CUDA_Streams.ipynb), [CUDA_Streams](Week13/CUDA_Streams.ipynb) and [CUDA_Streams_SyncEvents](Week13/CUDA_Streams_SyncEvents.ipynb).

+## Week 14

+So in the first 13 weeks, we cover CUDA C API and the different features of it.
+In the remaining weeks, that is Week 14 and Week 15, we focus on alternate parallel prgramming tools.
+In particular, we first focus on OpenMP, a simple pragma directive based parallel programming API.
+We cover it using one example [OpenMP_GettingStarted](Week14/OpenMP_GettingStarted.ipynb).

+## Week 15

+In the final learning Week, we talk about using CUDA in python code using Numba and PyCUDA.
+Two examples are given for each in [HelloNumba](Week15/HelloNumba.ipynb) and [HelloPyCUDA](Week15/HelloPyCUDA.ipynb).

 # Contributors

 <a href="https://github.com/mmmovania/CUDA_Spring2023/graphs/contributors">